dovidmoishe/dovidmoishe/README.md

 - 👋 Hi, I’m @dovidmoishe
-- 👀 I’m interested in Web develOpment and BlockChain development
+- 👀 I’m a full-stack web developer
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning solidity
-- 💞️ I’m looking to collaborate on web dev projects
+- 💞️ I’m trying my best to contribute to open-source projects
-- 📫 Contact me on ozerlihashem@gmail.com
+- 📫 Contact me at ozerlihashem@gmail.com

 <!---
 dovidmoishe/dovidmoishe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.